aravind-naidu/machine-learning-mindmap/README.md

 # Machine Learning Mindmap / Cheatsheet
+## I found this wonderful mindmap from Daniel Formoso.
 A Mindmap summarising Machine Learning concepts, from Data Analysis to Deep Learning.

 ## Overview